chasewalker26/COP4331_Project/README.md

 - Omer Gul - I completed the user story "As a busy person, I want to see what I scanned on the website within a minute of scanning it, so that it can be there in a reasonable amount of time" U018.

+- Anjali Ramsahai - I completed the user story "As a shopper I want to be able to clear all the items from my shopping list and have those items added to my inventory, so that I can know what I have left to purchase, and what I have after I have finished" U016

 # Sprint 5